- While 96% of students take notes in classroom lectures, only 49% do so in online classes.

 Note-taking is critical for student learning.
-Not only is note-taking vital for storing information for after-class reviewing purposes, but it’s also a learning process in and of itself due to the semantic processing that takes placed during note-taking.
+Not only is note-taking vital for storing information for after-class reviewing purposes, but it’s also a learning process in and of itself due to the semantic processing that takes place during note-taking.

 The vast benefits of effective note-taking in classroom lectures have been well-understood for centuries.
 Yet, the same cannot be said for online classes.

 Here are a few more reasons why learning how to take effective notes is crucial in both online and physical classrooms:

 - In addition to the external storage benefit of note-taking, engaging with the material by taking notes results in the encoding effect and a deeper level of understanding of the material.